ismo-karkkainen/diagrammatron/README.md

 # Programs

-You should call the programs in the following order, as needed.
+The programs are intended to be called in the following order:

 * diagrammatron-get extracts template files from the gem.
 * dot_json2diagrammatron converts from dot_json to diagrammtron format.